 What is a feature request template?

 The goal of this feature request template is to help your product team with identifying the product enhancements your customers are asking for in your product.
-To complete the full lifecycle of the feature request, you might consider this
+To complete the entire feature request process, you might consider this

-(with Intercom) that allows you to follow-up with your customers when the feature request has been built.
+(with Intercom) that allows you to follow up with your customers when the feature request has been built - be it one of the much-needed integrations or a new widget your users asked for.

 Step 1: Edit the feature request form